adamstosho/Scholaria/README.md

 Scholaria is a modern web application designed to improve communication between lecturers and students in educational institutions.
 It provides a centralized platform where lecturers can share course materials, make announcements, and manage their courses, while students can easily access learning resources and stay updated with important information.

+# KINDLY NOTE THAT YOU ARE TO LOGIN/REGISTER AS BOTH LECTURER AND STUDENT TO SEE HOW THE APP.
+WORKS -
+{
+   **SAMPLE CREDENTIALS**
+   FOR LECTURER, USE -
+   adam@gmail.com or sadat@gmail.com
+   adam123

+   FOR STUDENT, USE -
+   basit@gmail.com
+   adam123
+}

 ## Problem Statement

 Traditional academic communication often relies on scattered methods like email, physical handouts, or basic learning management systems that can be difficult to navigate.
 This leads to: